walmartlabs/thorax/README.md

 ### destroyed *destroyed ()*

-Triggered on a view when the `destroy` method is called.
-Useful for implementing custom view cleanup behaviors. `destroy` will be also be called if it was previously passed to the `setView` method on a `LayoutView`, and then another view is passed to `setView`.
+Triggered on a view when the `release` method is called and the reference count is zero.
+Useful for implementing custom view cleanup behaviors. `release` will be also be called if it was previously passed to the `setView` method on a `LayoutView`, and then another view is passed to `setView`.

 ### change:view:start *change:view:start (newView [,oldView] ,options)*